AaltoICMCourse/AaltoICMCourse.github.io/_posts/example-python-audio/2018-10-15-ICM-example-python-audio-classification.md

     caption_url:
 author: xx
 ---

+This page will be ready soon.
+Please view this instructions [Here](https://github.com/SopiMlab/MachineLearningWithAudio/blob/master/notebooks/Audio%20Classification.ipynb) for what is coming.

 ### Insert audio
 [mediaelement.js][1] is like magic.
 It's browser and device support is perfect.
 To activate the video or audio player just set the following variable in front matter to `true`.